hannobraun/notebooks/work-log.md

 As I move more into physical projects, this doesn't work as well.
 But I do really like that daily commit as a way to track my habit, and I've decided I want to keep it.
 Hence this work log.
 Whenever I do work on this project that otherwise wouldn't result in a commit to this repository, I document it here.

+## 2022-04-17

+After running into problems with the jig I've been designing, I've started experimenting with drilling holes into the paper instead of puncturing it with an awl.
+Excellent first result.
+Very happy with the quality of the hole.

+Used an 1.5mm drill, 8.500 rpm.

 ## 2022-04-02

 Experimented with glueing PLA parts, which will be necessary for assembling the puncturing jig.
 Results: Acetone worked relatively well, hot glue and PVA glue didn't.